smartloop-ai/smartloop/README.md

 ## Setup
 First you will need to create a free [account](https://app.smartloop.ai/signup), verify and configure your account.
-Once verfied, copy your [developer token](https://app.smartloop.ai/developer) to the clipboard.
+Once verified, copy your [developer token](https://app.smartloop.ai/developer) to the clipboard.
 You will need a invitation code as of writing this document, please reach out to us at `hello@smartloop.ai` and we should be able to get you started.

 Once you have your token, run the following command in your terminal: